thruflo/thruflo/README.md

 # thruflo

-thruflo is a document generation system.
-This README currently sets out what it will be.
-Atm, it's still in development: it doesn't work yet.
+thruflo is a document authoring system.
+It's still in early, alpha development and may well not work yet.

 ## Problem